 Can SEN Legal provide an estimate?

 We cannot give you a comprehensive break down of how much your case will cost, as there are many variable factors such as whether the case settles early or whether it needs to go to a fully contested Tribunal hearing.
 How far a case will develop is also largely dependent on the Local Authority, and its willingness to engage in the settlement process.

 We find that the better prepared an appeal is in terms of the written submissions and supporting evidence, the better the prospects of success.
 It goes without saying that the earlier the matter is resolved through settlement (if this is possible), the lower the costs will be.
 Should your Local Authority chose to instruct lawyers who have no wish to settle a case, then this can push up your costs quite considerably and sometimes above our usual estimate.
 We are conscious of the financial burden litigation can impose on our clients, and over half of our SEND appeals do indeed settle before the Tribunal hearing date.

 When do I have to pay my legal fees?

 Unlike many solicitors, we will not ask you for a large payment in advance because we bill on a monthly basis.
 There will be peaks and troughs in terms of billing.
 A qualified Solicitor will always be in charge of your case, not an unqualified paralegal.
 We recognise that funding cases is always an issue for parents and we are happy to discuss and make suggestions as to ways of funding your case.

-If you think you may be eligible for legal aid, it is worth checking the ‘eligibility calculator’ on the GOV.UK website.
+SEN Legal is not able to offer Legal Aid, but if you think you may be eligible for legal aid, it is worth checking the ‘eligibility calculator’ on the GOV.UK website.
 Alternatively you can contact the Civil Legal Advice (CLA) service on 0845 345 345.